Skip to main content

 5. Steve Magness’ The Science of Running is a great summary of modern training theory and practice.
 “Nothing left behind” is a key concept.

-6. Note that messy execution only applies to sport-specific movements.
+6. Note that messy execution only applies to sport-specific movements at low loads.
 Strength work, especially maximal work, demands proper execution at all times.

-7. But training progressions have to follow the athlete, not the other way around.
+7. Training progressions have to follow the athlete, not the other way around.
 Jan Olbrecht’s “steering principle” from The Science of Winning is essential.